p2k3m/NovaPDFReader/README.md

 When no device is present, the build gracefully skips connected tests while still verifying that the project compiles.

+## CI validation for heavy PDF workloads

+Continuous integration now provisions a synthetic stress PDF with 32 pages that mix large, panoramic, and extreme aspect ratios to exercise Pdfium rendering paths.
+Instrumentation tests open and render multiple locations within the document to ensure the viewer can handle atypical source material, while the workflow fails fast if logcat reports an Application Not Responding dialog or a fatal crash for `com.novapdf.reader`.
+To reproduce the checks locally, run `./gradlew connectedAndroidTest` on an emulator or device and inspect `adb logcat` for `ANR in com.novapdf.reader` or fatal exception entries.

 ## Gradle wrapper bootstrap

 Binary assets such as the `gradle-wrapper.jar` are intentionally not stored in this repository.
 Instead, the wrapper JAR is stored as a Base64 text file at `gradle/wrapper/gradle-wrapper.jar.base64`.
 The included `gradlew` and `gradlew.bat` scripts automatically decode this archive to `gradle/wrapper/gradle-wrapper.jar` (Gradle 8.5) the first time you run them.